ECHO PB-9010T Backpack Blower Review

 ECHO PB-9010H Vs PB-9010T

-There are two model choices with this blower.
-We tested the PB-9010T that includes trigger throttle controls.
+There are two model choices for this blower.
+We tested the PB-9010T which includes trigger throttle controls.
 The PB9010H puts the throttle on your left hip instead.

 PB-9010T Starting and Controls